Dunton Technical Centre

-The Dunton Campus (informally Ford Dunton or Dunton) is a major automotive research and development facility located in Dunton Wayletts, Laindon, Essex, United Kingdom, which is owned and operated by Ford Motor Company.
+The Dunton Campus (informally Ford Dunton or Dunton) is a major automotive research and development facility located in Dunton Wayletts, Laindon, England, which is owned and operated by Ford.
 Ford Dunton houses the main design team of Ford of Europe alongside its Merkenich Technical Centre in Cologne, Germany.
-With the closure of Ford's Warley site (located in Brentwood, Essex) in September 2019, the staff from the UK division of Ford Motor Credit Company and Ford's UK Sales and Marketing departments have moved to the Dunton site.
+With the closure of Ford's Warley site (located in Brentwood, Essex) in September 2019, the staff from the UK division of Ford Credit and Ford's UK Sales and Marketing departments have moved to the Dunton site.
 As of November 2019, Dunton had around 4,000 staff working at the site.

 Location

 Ford Dunton is situated at the junction of West Mayne (B148) and the A127 Southend Arterial Road, in Dunton Wayletts in the district of Basildon.
 An electricity pylon line straddles the site.
 In front of the building, to the north, is a vehicle test track.
 To the south is the Southfields Business Park.
 The site lies in the religious parish of Laindon with Dunton, formerly in Dunton and Bulphan before 1976.
 Dunton is a small hamlet to the west, with a former church near Dunton Hall.
 There is a Ford dealership on the B148 on the north-west corner of the site.

 In order to promote health and well-being at the site, there are walking routes and outdoor natural areas preserved on the site.
 There is a picnic area and a pond surrounded by a copse of mixed deciduous trees.
 The pond is home to many large fish and you can see the protected snail species Helix pomatia.